Lexapro and cocaine are obviously two very different drugs, but they are the same in one potentially very dangerous way.

 Remember how we just said that both cocaine and Lexapro can raise serotonin levels?
 The problem is that you can have too much of a good thing.

 There is a condition called Serotonin Syndrome—and it happens when serotonin levels climb too high in the nervous system.
-It can happen by intentionally overdosing on an anti-depressant like Lexapro.
-It can also happen when someone takes both Lexapro and cocaine together.
+This dangerous condition underscores one of the benefits of cocaine sobriety, as avoiding cocaine and other stimulants can help reduce the risk of such complications.
+Serotonin Syndrome can occur by intentionally overdosing on an anti-depressant like Lexapro, or when someone combines Lexapro with cocaine.

 Can Combining Cocaine and Lexapro Can Cause Serotonin Syndrome?